4 Hypothesis, equivalence, and interval tests

 3 >35 0.7277354

-At first glance, it looks like the probability that a young adult (18-35) will seek information about their HIV status is smaller than the probability for older adults (>35): 67.9% vs. 72.8%.
+At first glance, it looks like the probability that a young adult (18 to 35) will seek information about their HIV status is smaller than the probability for older adults (>35): 67.9% vs. 72.8%.
 In the rest of this chapter, we will conduct hypothesis and equivalence tests on these coefficient estimates.

-Before moving on, it is important to note that the concepts and techniques surveyed in this chapter apply to all the quantities that we study in this book: parameter estimates, predictions, counterfactual comparisons, slopes, and more.
+Before moving on, two points deserved to be highlighted.
+First, the concepts and techniques surveyed in this chapter apply to all the quantities that we study in this book: parameter estimates, predictions, counterfactual comparisons, slopes, and more.
 When you are done reading Part II of the book, you will not only be able to compute these quantities, but also to conduct a wide variety of meaningful statistical tests on them.

 The null hypothesis test is a fundamental statistical method used to determine if there is sufficient evidence to reject a presumed statement about a population parameter.
 The null hypothesis \(H_0\) represents a default or initial claim, usually suggesting no effect or no difference in the parameter of interest.
 For example, \(H_0\) might state that the mean of a population is equal to a specific value, or that there is no association between two variables.